Dual-threat quarterback: Newfound implementation of dual-threats (early 2010s)

-Cementing viability and the introduction of the run-pass option (late 2010s–2020s)
+Introduction of the run-pass option (late 2010s–2020s)

-Midway through the 2010s, the long-term viability of dual-threat quarterbacks in the NFL was being debated by sports publications.
+Referred to as "the most complex position in sports" by Bleacher Report, the dual-threat quarterback position had its long-term viability in the NFL debated by sports publications midway through the 2010s.
 "Waning results and injuries" to quarterbacks such as Robert Griffin III and Johnny Manziel were cited as reasons why "the league [seemed] less keen on dual-threat quarterbacks."
 Griffin and Kaepernick had their futures as starting NFL quarterbacks called into question by sports writers in 2015.
 Local Bay Area media described Kaepernick's run as the 49ers' starter as "flashy" and cited a league source predicting his release following the 2015 season.
 College quarterbacks with dual-threat abilities were being cited as potentially not having their skill sets translate into the NFL.

 However, new dual-threat quarterbacks emerged as starters during 2015, such as Marcus Mariota and Tyrod Taylor.
 Cam Newton also had a resurgent season, scoring 10 rushing touchdowns en route to an MVP selection and a Super Bowl berth.
 However, as Newton was also successful in his passing game, one Wall Street Journal reporter wrote that "defenses say it is Newton's ability to do anything on any given play that really keeps them up at night", adding "[Newton] is a pass-first quarterback capable of picking up a first down with his legs at any moment."

-Dual-threat quarterbacks have continued to rise in significance in the NFL during the late 2010s; Deshaun Watson and Lamar Jackson, among others, emerged as dynamic starting options during their rookie seasons (2017 and 2018, respectively).
+Dual-threat quarterbacks continued to rise in significance in the NFL during the late 2010s; Deshaun Watson and Lamar Jackson, among others, emerged as dynamic starting options during their rookie seasons (2017 and 2018, respectively).
 In 2019, Jackson surpassed Vick's single-season rushing yards record among quarterbacks, while also recording a league-leading 36 passing touchdowns en route to an MVP award.